 *1971 Plaza Suite -Norma Hubley

-1972 Portnoy’s Complaint -Sophie Portnoy to convey her aged mother she wore a wig and loaded her bra with bird seed so it seemed like her breasts were falling to each side.
-Shed seen heavy breasted older women like that.
+1972 Portnoy’s Complaint -Sophie Portnoy conveys that her aged mother she wore a wig and loaded her bra with birdseed so it seemed like her breasts were falling to each side.
+Shed seen heavy-breasted older women like that.

-1972 Lieutenant’s Schuster’s Wife tv movie as Ellie Schuster
+1972 Lieutenant Schuster’s Wife tv movie as Ellie Schuster

-1973 The Shape of Things -Performer and director -nominated Emmy Award for Best Supporting actress in a Variety Program
+1973 The Shape of Things -Performer and director -nominated for Emmy Award for Best Supporting Actress in a Variety Program

 1973 Partners in Crime tv movie as Judge Meredith Leland